-There are three key parts to sales success (and probably business and life in general) and they all start with the letter A.
+There are three key parts to sales success (and probably business and life in general), and they all start with the letter A.

 Attitude, Activity and Acumen.

-The first question to ask is, how do you view selling?
+The first question to ask is, How do you view selling?

-Many people view selling and salespeople as pushy, transactional, forceful, and even manipulative.
+Many people view salespeople as pushy, transactional, forceful, and even manipulative.
 And they resent the feeling that they’re being subjected to all sorts of tricks and techniques to get them to part with their money.

 So go ahead and ask yourself the question.
 How do you view selling?
-If you view selling as a process of using sales tactics and techniques to manipulate people to selfish ends, then that will sabotage you in the process of doing your own work in sales.
+If you view selling as a process of using sales tactics and techniques to manipulate people for selfish ends, then that will sabotage you in the process of doing your own work in sales.

-A good sales professional will skilfully ask questions, consult, and lead a prospect through a decision-making process to help them get their needs met.
-The focus is making sure that your sales team has the right view of selling and that they see their mission as helping people invest to meet their needs.
+A good sales professional will skillfully ask questions, consult, and lead a prospect through a decision-making process to help them get their needs met.
+The focus is on making sure that your sales team has the right view of selling and that they see their mission as helping people invest to meet their needs.
 That’s what needs to happen if a sales team is going to have a winning attitude.

 Sales is a numbers game—nothing less, nothing more.
 It’s all about activity: making enough phone calls, securing enough appointments, and asking enough people to buy to get the results they (and you!) need.

-When it comes to Activity, sales process management is a foundational discipline.
-Sales process management involves monitoring and managing the flow of sales prospects through a predefined set of steps, that culminate in a completed sale.
+When it comes to activity, sales process management is a foundational discipline.
+Sales process management involves monitoring and managing the flow of sales prospects through a predefined set of steps that culminate in a completed sale.

-There is a whole industry of software tools for sales process management, however, in many cases, an Excel spreadsheet is enough to track a single conversion rate for a single stage sales process, but when a business starts tracking multiple sales stages, a Customer Relationship Management (CRM) software becomes necessary.
+There is a whole industry of software tools for sales process management; however, in many cases, an Excel spreadsheet is enough to track a single conversion rate for a single-stage sales process, but when a business starts tracking multiple sales stages, a Customer Relationship Management (CRM) software becomes necessary.

 Here’s how it works.
 In your first conversation with a prospect, you have about three seconds to earn the next 30 seconds.
-If we walk up to someone at a networking event, within the first three seconds the tone of our voice, our passion, our excitement, and our confidence all communicate things to the prospect.
+If we walk up to someone at a networking event, within the first three seconds, the tone of our voice, our passion, our excitement, and our confidence all communicate things to the prospect.
 We have three seconds to make a positive impression and earn the next 30 seconds.
-If we don’t make a great first impression, the prospect will disengage and move onto another conversation with someone else.
+If we don’t make a great first impression, the prospect will disengage and move on to another conversation with someone else.

-In the next 30 seconds, we’re going to have a bit of a conversation to earn the next three minutes, and if that three minutes goes well, we’re going to be able to segue into a 30-minute conversation.
+In the next 30 seconds, we’re going to have a bit of a conversation to earn the next three minutes, and if those three minutes go well, we’re going to be able to segue into a 30-minute conversation.
 Or we may get to the end of that three-minute conversation and the prospect says, “Hey, look, I’m interested in what you’re saying but really can’t talk now.
 Can we set up a time to talk?”